Our research is editorially independent but we may earn a commission for purchases made through our links.

-This 5-star, adults-only property sits on a small private island, capturing the romance of the South Pacific with its powdery white sand beaches and turquoise lagoon.
+One of the best resorts in Fiji, Likuliku Lagoon Resort is a 5-star, adults-only property that sits on a small private island, capturing the romance of the South Pacific with its powdery white sand beaches and turquoise lagoon.
 It preserves the distinctly Fijian culture in its luxury overwater bungalows, called “bures,” all designed using traditional Fijian architecture and built with materials native to the region.
 Step right into the ocean from your private balcony, where you’re situated on top of the vibrant coral reef.
-With sprawling ceilings and a mix of natural materials with modern elements, this resort is a luxury 5- star oasis for couples.
+With sprawling ceilings and a mix of natural materials with modern elements, this resort is a luxury 5-star oasis for couples.
 There are lots of romantic extras too, like outdoor showers and private plunge pools.
-In addition to relaxing in the pristine environment, you’ll have access to unforgettable sailing excursions, outstanding snorkeling and windsurfing, while the tranquil spa is perfect for a Fijian-style massage and beauty treatment.
+In addition to relaxing in the pristine environment, you’ll have access to unforgettable sailing excursions, outstanding snorkeling, and windsurfing, while the tranquil spa is perfect for a Fijian-style massage and beauty treatment.

-Located on Bora Bora, French Polynesia’s most famous island, the Four Seasons Bora Bora is a five-pearl resort filled to the brim with romantic appeal.
-From honeymooners to families, a variety of travelers come here to experience the incredible beauty of the island and its crystalline lagoon.
+Located on Bora Bora, French Polynesia’s most famous island, the Four Seasons Bora Bora is one of the world’s top resorts for couples.
+However, a variety of travelers come here to experience the incredible beauty of the island and its crystalline lagoon.
 A secluded and exclusive resort, you’ll have stunning views of Mt.
-Otemanu in one of the 115 overwater and beachfront bungalows designed with the Polynesian decor.
+Otemanu in one of the overwater and beachfront bungalows designed with Polynesian decor.
 Walls are made of volcanic stone, while the thatched-roof spaces are decorated with teak and timber furnishings along with mother-of-pearl accents.
 You can rest your head on the room’s king-size bed after soaking in the luxury two-person tub with mountain views or end your day on your private balcony with a ladder that leads to the water.
 You’re spoiled for choice in where you want to take a dip, as you’ll find a breathtaking infinity pool near a beautiful beach and protected lagoon.
 If you can tear yourself away from your bungalow, you can enjoy outings on the resort’s catamaran or unwind at the spa, where the treatments incorporating local ingredients like vanilla can be enjoyed while surrounded by breathtaking lush tropical valley views.
-Four different onsite restaurants serve magnificently prepared food, like the Arri Moana, known for its amazing Polynesian and French cuisine, in addition to a kid’s club.

-Widely considered to be the top resort in the Maldives, Gili Lankanfushi is truly one of the best on Earth.
-In 2018 it was named Top Five In the World by TripAdvisor’s Traveller’s Choice Awards, and it continues to allure with 45 overwater villas stretched over a sparkling lagoon.
-Known for its unpretentious luxury, guests are encourage to enjoy it in bare feet by removing their shoes the moment they get on the boat from the airport.
+Widely considered to be the top resort in the Maldives, Gili Lankanfushi is truly one of the best on Earth with overwater villas stretched over a sparkling lagoon.
+Known for its unpretentious luxury, guests are encouraged to enjoy it in bare feet by removing their shoes the moment they get on the boat from the airport.
 Accommodations are simple, yet the spacious overwater bungalows have outdoor decks with some of the most impressive views imaginable.
-Relaxation is the word here, and you can be sure that stress will melt away the moment you arrive, with your own personal butler, Mr. Friday, ready to take care of your each and every need.
+Relaxation is the word here, and you can be sure that stress will melt away the moment you arrive, with your own personal butler ready to take care of your each and every need.
 If you’re looking for adventure, you’ll find a range of activities too, including fantastic scuba diving.
-Free daily yoga, use of bamboo bicycles and a variety of other water sports.
+Free daily yoga, use of bamboo bicycles, and a variety of other water sports.

-The Tikehau Pearl Beach Resort sits on a small island in the Tikehau Attoll northwest of Tahiti and features 24 overwater bungalows.
+The Tikehau Pearl Beach Resort sits on a small island in the Tikehau Atoll northwest of Tahiti and features luxury overwater bungalows.
 Choose a premium overwater bungalow or suite and you’ll enjoy direct access to the water.
-All are designed in true Polynesian style with thatched roofs made from coconut palms, and materials like teak, bamboo and local wood.
+All are designed in true Polynesian style with thatched roofs made from coconut palms, and materials like teak, bamboo, and local wood.
 If you book an overwater suite, you’ll be able to look through the glass floor to gaze at the thousands of fish in the stunning lagoon.
-The resort’s Poreho Restaurant serves up fresh European and Polynesia cuisine, while the lavish spa sits within a gorgeous beach bungalow and offers signature treatments incorporating the use of only natural products such as monoi oil massages, coconut pulp and sand powder body scrubs, and mineral-rich seaweed wraps.
+The resort’s restaurant serves up fresh European and Polynesian cuisine, while the lavish spa sits within a gorgeous beach bungalow and offers signature treatments incorporating the use of only natural products such as monoi oil massages, and coconut pulp and sand powder body scrubs, and mineral-rich seaweed wraps.

-Situated on a private island 400 miles southwest of Tahiti, this is the only resort in the Cook Islands with overwater bungalows that offer direct access to the magnificent lagoon where the panoramic vistas are extraordinary.
-Guests get to experience some of the most glorious sunsets, when the lagoon is transformed into a blaze of yellows, reds, pinks and oranges that dance across its surface.
-There are champagne-colored beaches for strolling and a host of other outdoor activities, including kayaking, snorkeling and motu walking, or wading through the shallow, clear waters between islets.
-Island Nights features a lively show focused on Cook Islands culture, dancing, singing and drumming, while the Flying Boat Beach Bar & Grill serves fresh, innovative cuisine with more breathtaking views across the lagoon.
+Situated on a private island 400 miles southwest of Tahiti, Aitutaki Lagoon Resort and Spa is the only resort in the Cook Islands with overwater bungalows that offer direct access to the magnificent lagoon where the panoramic vistas are extraordinary.
+One of the top luxury resorts in the South Pacific, you’ll get to experience some of the most glorious sunsets when the lagoon is transformed into a blaze of yellows, reds, pinks, and oranges that dance across its surface.
+There are champagne-colored beaches for strolling and a host of other outdoor activities, including kayaking, snorkeling, or wading through the shallow, clear waters between islets.
+There’s also a lively show focused on Cook Islands culture, dancing, singing, and drumming, while the on-site restaurant serves fresh, innovative cuisine with breathtaking views across the lagoon.

-Located on a private island in the Maldives, AYADA Maldives is an opulent 5-star property with a luxury Turkish theme.
+Located on a private island in the Maldives, Ayada Maldives is an opulent 5-star property with a luxury Turkish theme.
 Thatched roof water villas and suites include a private splash pool on the terrace in addition to a separate living room and a butler service.
-Known for its lush surroundings, guests of AYADA Maldives will be greeted with tropical greenery and pristine coral reefs where they might spot a dolphin pod or two.
-Six on-site restaurants serve up gourmet cuisine, while guests can unwind at the infinity beachfront pool, Turkish Hammam with plunge pools and a massive spa treatment area with eight treatment villas, a steam room and sauna.
-Water sports are abundant while snorkeling and diving the area are the most popular outdoor activities.
+Known for its lush surroundings, guests of Ayada Maldives will be greeted with tropical greenery and pristine coral reefs where they might spot a dolphin pod or two.
+Multiple on-site restaurants serve up gourmet cuisine, while guests can unwind at the infinity beachfront pool, Turkish Hammam with plunge pools, and a massive spa treatment area with eight treatment villas, a steam room, and a sauna.
+Water sports are abundant, while snorkeling and diving in the area are the most popular outdoor activities.

-Spread across the Emboodhu Finolhu Island on one of the biggest lagoons in the Maldives, Taj Exotica Resort & Spa is one of the best in the world.
-Combining top-notch gourmet food and a romantic atmosphere, Taj Exotica Resort & Spa offers thatched-roof overwater bungalows with personal butlers, private pools and soaking tubs with ocean views.
-Set alongside a picturesque beach, dine on fresh seafood at one of the many on-site restaurants or sip on a refreshing cocktail while watching an awe-inspiring view of the Indian Ocean sunsets.
-Spend your days choosing from one of the resort’s daily excursions, such a romantic sunset cruise, and end your day at the Taj Spa where you’ll find a menu filled with rejuvenating massages and body scrubs.
+Spread across the Emboodhu Finolhu Island on one of the biggest lagoons in the Maldives, Taj Exotica Resort & Spa is one of the best honeymoon resorts in the Maldives.
+Combining top-notch gourmet food and a romantic atmosphere, Taj Exotica Resort & Spa offers thatched-roof overwater bungalows with personal butlers, private pools, and soaking tubs with ocean views.
+Set alongside a picturesque beach, dine on fresh seafood at one of the many on-site restaurants, or sip on a refreshing cocktail while watching an awe-inspiring view of the Indian Ocean sunsets.
+Spend your days choosing from one of the resort’s daily excursions, such as a romantic sunset cruise, and end your day at the Taj Spa where you’ll find a menu filled with rejuvenating massages and body scrubs.

-This tiny four-acre private island is home to Cayo Espanto, can be accessednwith just a short boat ride from the mainland of Belize.
-It features just seven villas, and Casa Ventanas is built right over the water off a 150-foot-long dock that’s surrounded on all sides of the Caribbean – it even has a glass-paneled floor which reveals the fish that swim right underneath.
+This tiny four-acre private island is home to Cayo Espanto and can be accessed with just a short boat ride from the mainland of Belize.
+It features just seven villas, and Casa Ventanas is built right over the water off a 150-foot-long dock that’s surrounded on all sides of the Caribbean – it even has a glass-paneled floor that reveals the fish that swim right underneath.
 The entire island can be rented if you want to enjoy it all to yourself, though, with so few rooms, there’s really no need to worry about crowds.
 As soon as you step onto the island, get ready for some serious pampering.
-The entire staff, including your butler, personal dive master and personal staff will be there at the dock there to greet you.
+The entire staff, including your butler, personal divemaster and personal staff will be there at the dock there to greet you.

-Avid diving enthusiasts should look no further than this private island resort.
+Avid diving enthusiasts should look no further than Misool Eco Resort.
 It sits within a 465-square-mile Marine Protected Area that’s surrounded by an 18,000-square-mile shark and manta sanctuary, hidden deep in an archipelago of uninhabited islands.
-It’s over 100 miles from the closest port, and 12 miles by boat from the nearest village, but the journey to get there is well-worth the effort.
-Guests stay in extravagant overwater bungalows referred to as Water Cottages, and can dive, or snorkel, right around the pilings.
-Each of the cottages include hammocks that were built right into cabanas, and have steps leading down to the sea.
+It’s over 100 miles from the closest port, and 12 miles by boat from the nearest village, but the journey to get there is well worth the effort.
+Guests stay in extravagant overwater bungalows referred to as Water Cottages and can dive, or snorkel, right around the pilings.
+Each of the cottages includes hammocks that were built right into cabanas and have steps leading down to the sea.
 Even the resort’s dive center is built on stilts – and there are three guided dives offered each day, including excursions after dark or at sunset.